Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 Serial TTY
 ==========

-The DbC support has been added to the xHCI driver.
-You can get a debug device provided by the DbC at runtime.
+The DbC support has been added to the woke xHCI driver.
+You can get a debug device provided by the woke DbC at runtime.

 In order to use this, you need to make sure your kernel has been configured to support USB_XHCI_DBGCAP.
 A sysfs attribute under